Orange Ales – Spring TX

-I like a bigger whirlpool now, but I’m WP’ing at 108* for 30 minutes instead of 180*.
+I like a bigger whirlpool now, but I’m WP’ing at 108* for at least 30 minutes (up to 60) instead of 180*.
 I also feel like the commercial version is a lot less hop forward than I ever imagined. the Treehouse brewing crew has made what I’d consider a Golden Triangle of hops, malt, and esters.
 The more I dig into Julius, the more I think it’s the most beautiful beer ever designed.

 If you dry hop in vinyl bags you won’t get the correct hop exposure to your wort and your utilization will go to shit.